 By encouraging the Lake District National Park Authority and Cumbria County Council to use their powers to prohibit recreational motor vehicles through Traffic Regulation Orders (TROs).
 Programmes for the introduction of such orders should be energetically promoted.

 NB: Traffic Regulation Orders make exemptions for farmers and people with disabilities.

 The Sandford Principle

-We presented our case again at the last full LDNPA meeting of 2019 emphasising that the Sandford Principle (codified in the 1995 Environment Act) clearly states that where there is a conflict between conservation and enjoyment, then conservation MUST take precedence.
+We presented our case again at the last full LDNPA meeting of 2019, emphasising that the Sandford Principle (codified in the 1995 Environment Act) clearly states that where there is a conflict between conservation and enjoyment, conservation MUST take precedence.

 The LDGLA argue that the current issue is an explicit example of the Sandford Principle being tested for its efficacy.
 Some 16 years ago, when the 2004 Management Plan was being drawn up, the draft copy of that plan mooted a blanket ban for motorised vehicles on green lanes, unsealed roads and byways.
 It was withdrawn after an outcry by the motoring organisations.

 Yet how much worse is the problem today?
 These lanes have been the living backbone of Lakeland communities since Viking times and beyond and now the legacy of these historic routes may be lost forever.The sale of recreational 4x4s across the UK is rising (37 to 1 compared to the sale of electric vehicles) despite the global need to radically reduce carbon emissions.
 This problem will undoubtedly escalate in the coming years.